hajicj/MUSCIMarker/doc/source/controls.rst

     It's not quite perfect: this way, it only allows you to select either *all* the relationships of an object, or *none* of them.

+**Parse** Draw a rectangle and apply relationships to the set of all CropObjects that overlap this rectangle.
+Handy for adding relationships without having to press "p" over and over again.

 .. _controls_selection: